-4-2.1 Fitness Center Director's Office
+4-2.1 Fitness Center Director's Office and Sports Manager's Office

 This should be a securable individual, private office with seating for visitors and visual access to the staff workroom.
 Consider a window with a view of the lobby area.
 Provide: